theoladune/AIVC-Seminar/text/script.md

 ---

-The simplest one is skip mode, a direct copy of the prediction.
+The simplest one is skip mode, a direct copy of the prediction, with no data transmission involved.

 ---

 The second one consists in sending a correction to the prediction with a neural network.

+These two modes are arbitrated by the coding mode selection coming from the motion network.

 ---

-These two modes are arbitrated by the coding mode selection coming from the motion network.

-Having these two modes allows the system to select the most suited one pixel-wise, offering better content adaptation and thus better performance, reducing the rate by around 10%.
+Having these two modes available allows the system to select the most suited one pixel-wise, offering better content adaptation and thus better performance.

 # Sending correction

-Let's have a look to the first coding mode where we send a correction to the prediction.
+Let's have a look at the first coding mode where we send a correction to the prediction.

 ---

-To achieve this, we use an architecture identical to the one used for decoder-side motion inference, which is called conditional coding.
+The usual way of transmitting a correction to the prediction is residual coding, where the prediction is simply subtracted to the frame to be sent.
+Here we propose to use an architecture identical to the one used for decoder-side motion inference.
+This new architecture is called conditional coding.

 ---